Economics Degree Requirements

 A minimum of 10 courses to include:

-- two additional economics courses, at least one at the 300 level or above
+- Five additional Economics courses, at least four at the 300 level or above.

 Minor Sequence